Are you looking for a small, friendly and intelligent dog to add to your family? If so, the Miniature American Eskimo may be just the pup for you!

 Yes, like many Spitz dogs, they are also great therapy dogs.
 They are affectionate and loving with the owners and form strong bonds with them.
-This helps the Eskies to respond well to the emotions of their family members and keep them happy.
+Their affectionate personality and family bonds help them respond well to the emotions of their family members and keep them happy.

 Maryna is an animal expert that has had dozens of animals in her life over the years.
 She has never found an animal that she didn't love immediately.
 It seems like every year she finds kittens that have been abandoned by their mom and she nurses them to health and finds homes for them.
 She contributes her vast knowledge about animals and family pets to our website and we're forever grateful to have her working with us.
 She's also an amazing graphics designer and has designed all of the social media images that we use across all platforms.